samheyyeh/aiPromptBattle/README.md

     - After writing the prompt, click the “submit” button
     - Battlers should wait around 30 seconds for images to generate, please do not click submit multiple times
     - After generation, click on the image the battler chooses to submit
-5. As the crowd member:
+7. As the crowd member:
-    - Wait for the MC and Battlers to create finished artwork
-    - Navigate to the voter home and click on the button that says “click to see voting choices”
+    - Navigate to ``` localhost:5000/voter/choices ```
     - May need to refresh to see images
-    - Voters will click on their favorite image! (remember to take the prompt into account)
+    - Voters will click on their favorite image!

 # Important Reminders
 - This project uses a ``` .env ``` file, so remember to set this up correctly with your OpenAI API key